BeardOverflow/msi-ec/docs/device_support_guide.md

 8. Navigate to the EC tab (page):
 ![open ec tab](pics/support_guide/open_ec_tab.png)

-9. Here you should see a table of all the values your Embedded Chip has in its memory.\
+9. Here you should see a table of all the values your Embedded Chip has in its memory.

-The values you see can be changed manually (by writing to them)\
-\
-DO NOT DO THAT: writing the wrong the values to the wrong address might brick the laptop completely and EC/BIOS RESET CAN'T FIX THAT!<br/>
+**Do not attempt to edit the memory manually.
+Writing the wrong the values to the wrong addresses will DAMAGE YOUR HARDWARE or even BRICK YOUR DEVICE!
+This can't be reversed by resetting the EC or BIOS.**

 ![not apply changes](pics/support_guide/not_apply_changes.png)

 10. Change the refresh rate to 500-600ms,